Create Multiple Fits in Curve Fitter App

-After you create a single fit, you can refine your fit, using any of the following optional steps:
+After you create a single fit in the Curve Fitter app, you can refine your fit, using any of the following optional steps:

-Change fit type and settings.
-Select GUI settings to use the Curve Fitting app built-in fit types or create custom equations.
+Change the fit type and settings.
+Select a fit type from the gallery in the Fit Type section of the Curve Fitter tab.
 For fit settings for each model type, see Linear and Nonlinear Regression, Interpolation, and Smoothing.

-Exclude data by removing outliers in the Curve Fitting app.
+Exclude data by removing outliers in the Curve Fitter app.
 See Remove Outliers.

 Select weights.
 See Data Selection.